MarcoHassan/AWS-server-/README.md

 The requirements were rather simple.
 + At least on decent CPU core
-+ At least 1gb of ram/storage
++ At least 1GB of ram/storage
 + A good internet connection
 + High availability

-Especially the last point was important for this project since we will acquire our twitter data not periodically but constantly 24/7.
+Especially the last point was important for this project since we will collect the twitter data not periodically but constantly 24/7.

 Based on those requirements we chose a free tier AWS EC2 instance for the following reasons: